reproducibleresearch/daniel-xu-final-project/README.md

 - scales
 - knitr

 **How to navigate**: In order to see the raw code and Rmarkdown file, use `BST 270 Final Project DX.Rmd`.
-Otherwise, to see a knitted version, refer to `BST 270 Final Project DX.pdf`
+Otherwise, to see a knitted version (with reproduced figures themselves), refer to `BST 270 Final Project DX.pdf`